Valve Spring Free Length

 After removing the valve from the cylinder head and cleaning, it should be inspected for:

-No margin: The margin of the valve will get pounded away in time.
+No margin: The margin of the valve will get pounded.
 If the margin is to thin the valve will heat up and burn prematurely.

-Pitting, Burning, Cracks: This usually happens to the exhaust valve because they run hotter than the intake.
-Exhaust valves are usually made out of high quality stainless steel, but don't benefit from the cool air and fuel the intake valve receives on the intake stroke.
-Valves usually burn when they are left open during combustion and exposed to extreme temperatures.
-This usually happens because the valve is left open al little longer as the spring weakens.
-Keep in mind that older engines with more wear are naturally more susceptible to burned valves if not repaired.
+Pitting, Burning, and Cracks : This usually happens to exhaust valves, because they run hotter than the intake valves do.
+Exhaust valves are typically made out of high quality stainless steel.
+But they don't benefit from the cool air and fuel the intake valve receives on the intake stroke.
+Valves will burn when they’re left open during combustion and exposed to extreme temperatures.
+As the spring weakens, the valve sticks open a little longer.

 Cupped Heads: Once the head is cupped or mushroomed, the valve must be replaced.

-Stretching: Stretching is the narrowing of the neck above the head of the valve.
-This effects the length of the valve.
+Stretching: Stretching is the narrowing of the neck above the head.
+This affects the length of the valve.